-Rather than having URLs identify content, at xamoom they identify spots.
-This offers much greater flexibility since the content can change at any location or object in real time without changing the URL (replacing smart labels, reconfiguring beacons etc.) at all.
+Rather than having URLs identify content, at xamoom, they identify spots.
+This offers much greater flexibility since the page can change at any location or object in real time without changing the URL (replacing smart labels, reconfiguring beacons, etc.) at all.

 Every xamoom system has these markers pre-generated.

 The marker list

 1. Search and filter: